Programming in C

 11 - There are both a value and a subtree.

-is NULL in at least one subscript, insubsarray
+ret_valueis NULLlen_alloc<len_usedor thelen_usedis non-zero andbuf_addris NULL in at least one subscript, insubsarray.

 Please see the Simple API introduction for details about parameter allocation.